Building-maintenance-worker-using-laptop

 Prescriptive maintenance

-Prescriptive Maintenance is achieved through machine learning (ML) and Artificial Intelligence (AI), which collect data to predict possible equipment failures and then suggest specific maintenance actions to solve issues.
+Prescriptive Maintenance is an advanced, data-driven strategy achieved through machine learning (ML), Artificial Intelligence (AI) and advanced analytics which collect data to predict possible equipment failures and then suggest specific maintenance actions to solve issues.

 It’s a useful method for maintaining complex equipment used in sectors such as manufacturing, transportation, aerospace, energy, oil and gas and healthcare.